MapStory/mapstory/docker/README.md

 docker-compose logs -f <container> #follow the log file
 ```

-To view your interactive debug statements:
+To view your interactive debug statements: (use ctrl+p ctrl+q to exit)
 ```
 docker attach mapstory_django_1
 ```